 If you are an adventure buff then, surely you would love visiting Yana Rocks.
-The hiking trails along with a mix of the lush green backdrop and tempting scenery is what essentially makes Yana Rocks famous.
-Due to their proximity to Yana village, travelling from the village to witness these rocks becomes quite an experience in itself.
+The hiking trails along with a mix of the lush green backdrop and tempting scenery is what makes Yana Rocks a famous tourist spot in Karnataka.

 There are many reasons to plan a trip to this place.
-However, the major reason is the attractive beauty of these rocks and apart from that, the brilliant trail of limestone formations and the black karst structures is essentially what attracts tourists here in the first place.
-Undoubtedly, it can be your perfect weekend travel getaway.
+However, the major reason is the attractive beauty of these rocks and apart from that, the brilliant trail of limestone formations and the black karst structures attracts tourists here in the first place.
+Undoubtedly, the Yana Rocks can be your perfect weekend travel getaway.

 Corrupted by his own power, he decided to test it on Lord Shiva himself by touching his head.
 However, Lord Shiva successfully made his escape and reached out to Lord Vishnu seeking protection and guidance.

 As the legend goes, she challenged Bhasmasura in dancing.
 In the challenge, she made a pose with her hand on her head and told Bhasmasura to do the same.
 And when he did that, he was instantly burned by his own immense power.
-It is because of this reason, it is said that the colour of the Yana Rocks is essentially black.
+It is because of this reason, it is said that the colour of the Yana Rocks is also black, depicting the ash.

 1. Evergreen Forests of the Sahyadri Mountains.
 The Sahyadri Mountain range is very beautiful.
 The variety of rock formations, waterfalls, and the presence of ancient temples here will simply take your heart away.
 It is also one of the major reasons to visit Yana Rocks.

 2. Sirsi & Kumta.
 Sirsi is a magnificent hill station and Kumta is an adorable town situated at an approximate distance of 40 km from each other.
 The ethereal beauty of both these places is worth experiencing and exploring around.
 Anyone visiting here must absolutely give travelling to this place a thought.